 That’s what scares us.
 Not what’s in front of us, but what we imagine to be the top.

 Then you just take one step.
 You have to force yourself.
-Legs shaking, you take one step after another.
+Legs shaking, you take one step.
+Then another.
 Staring down at your feet, you put one foot in front of another.
 You don’t even think about reaching the top, you don’t even count the steps that you have taken, you stop thinking about the steps that you still have to take.